Download Regimen

 The drug is currently being studied in the TRIUMPH clinical trial program.
 It is not FDA-approved.
 Estimated approval timeline is late 2026 or 2027, pending Phase 3 completion and regulatory review.

-The headline numbers from the Phase 3 program:
+The headline numbers from Eli Lilly's pivotal Phase 3 obesity trial (TRIUMPH-1, reported 2026):

 • Comparison context: semaglutide averages approximately 17%, tirzepatide approximately 22%